What is remarketing and how can you use it for your business are probably two of the most common questions of every marketer.

 What is remarketing?
 Understanding the different ad types

 There are several types of remarketing that brands can use to re-engage and retarget their customers online.
 To understand what is remarketing, professionals will need to consider these different options.

 Brands can select the ones that will work the best for their organization.
 Some of the most popular options are:

 Ad displays for people who have visited your site

 One of the most common forms of remarketing includes ad displays for people who have already visited your site.
 These ads can appear in two main types of platforms.

 Those who set up their remarketing campaigns through Google Ads will have their remarketing ads appear throughout the Google display network.
-Remember that Google Ads offers the largest platform for PPC, making it an excellent means of reaching millions of searchers throughout the country and around the world.
+Remember that Google Ads, formerly known as Google AdWords), offers the largest platform for PPC online advertising, making it an excellent means of reaching millions of searchers throughout the country and around the world.

 You can also set up these display ads on a number of social media platforms.
-Facebook and Twitter, for example, both offer their own ad display platforms.
+Facebook ads and Twitter ads, for example, both offer their own ad display platforms.
 Considering that Facebook reaches over a billion people around the world, this also provides a great platform for reaching prospects.

 (How an ad appears in a Facebook feed)

 Email remarketing allows you to target people on your email list while they journey elsewhere through the digital ecosystem.
 You can create targeted ad campaigns specifically for those who open your emails.